CrunchyData/postgres-operator/hugo/content/Installation/install-with-ansible/updating-operator.md

 * Recreate configuration maps used by operator
 * Remove any deprecated objects
 * Allow administrators to change settings configured in the `inventory`
+* Reinstall the `pgo` client if a new version is specified

 The following assumes the proper [prerequisites are satisfied](/installation/install-with-ansible/prereq/prerequisites/) we can now update the PostgreSQL Operator.